samnaveenkumaroff/ML-Lab-Ex1b/README.md

 print(df['bmi'])
 ```

-## Crafted with Love by Sam Naveenkumar
+## Crafted with Love by Sam Naveenkumar .V

 Thank you for visiting the ML-Lab-Ex01 repository.
 If you have any questions or suggestions, please feel free to raise an issue or contribute to the project.
 ```